CuriousLearner/devkit/commands/list.md

 description: List all available DevKit skills organized by category
 ---

-List all 52 DevKit skills organized by category with their descriptions.
+Display the following complete list of all 52 DevKit skills to the user.
+Show every category and skill exactly as listed below:

 ## Development Workflow (6 skills)
 - @code-formatter - Auto-format code across multiple languages